orbitalchicken/Roadmap/New.md

 Cinnamon Edition - last processed comment: #146
 ---------------------------------------------
-	After watching a full screen video (for example on Youtube) the panels are disappearing (the browser window hides them).
-This problem seems to be related with Cinnamon 2.2 as I had the same issue when used Cinnamon 2.2 in Ubuntu via a PPA.
+	chromium: After watching a full screen video (for example on Youtube) the panels are disappearing (the browser window hides them).
 	Pidgin status icon is not showing (only a placeholder) even if in the settings it’s set to always show.
 (I use Mint-X dark icon theme).
 I found a workaround for it: I have to go to Pidgin settings and then set “Never show” and “Show always” again.
 	Nemo conflicts with fcitx, the best chinese input method.
 I can’t rename anything in Nemo with fcitx. the zoom doesn’t zoom IN on a reboot after you activate it. however, if you first zoom OUT, all works as advertised after that.